 Carol also acts as a brand spokesperson, ambassador and influencer for a number of companies and brands that are seeking to reach a broader audience, with a focus on those looking to reach small business owners and entrepreneurs, professional women and retail investors.
 Previous and current brand clients include Regus, Yahoo!, DELL and Ted Baker London, among others.
 She also creates proprietary and licensed content across a variety of formats for companies.

 Through her firm, Carol also invests in a limited number of private companies.
-Some of her current holdings include Stick-e Brands (Yoga Accessories) and BodyMedia (Wellness Technology).
+Some of her current holdings include Stick-e Brands (Yoga Accessories) and BodyMedia (Wellness Technology), which was recently acquired by Jawbone.
 Her preferred investments are in established brands and companies looking for bridge or later stage growth capital.
-Ms. Roth is a former Director of Travelzoo (NASD:TZOO).
+Ms. Roth also has public company board member experience as a former Director of Travelzoo (NASD:TZOO).

 In 2010, Carol authored the New York Times, Wall Street Journal and USA Today bestselling book, The Entrepreneur Equation.
-Carol is a contributing blogger to outlets like The New York Times and The Huffington Post and has written for and been quoted widely in a variety of major media outlets.
-She has been a speaker and event moderator for a number of high profile events, including The New York Times Small Business Summit and The Inc.500 Conference.
+Carol has been a contributing blogger to outlets like The New York Times and The Huffington Post and has written for and been quoted widely in a variety of major media outlets.
+She has been a speaker and event moderator for a number of high profile events, including The New York Times Small Business Summit, The Chicago Cubs Convention and The Inc.500 Conference.
 Carol was also named a Top 100 Small Business Influencer for 2011 & 2012 by Small Biz Trends.

 Ms. Roth holds a B.S.
 Degree from the Wharton School of Business at the University of Pennsylvania, arguably the top business program in the world, where she graduated Magna Cum Laude.
 To supplement her active media participation, Carol has completed media and improv training with The Second City, the leading improvisational comedy school in the US.